PyMoDAQ/PyMoDAQ/docs/src/lab_story_folder/basler.rst

    *Pylon* /bin subdirectory.

 .. note::
-   *bin* stands for *binary* which means executable files, or programs that are directly readable by the machine.
+   *bin* stands for *binary* which means executable files.
+They are programs that are directly readable by the machine.

 Let's open a terminal and cd into this directory to run this binary file with the *auto-ip* option.
 This program will automatically scan our local network to see if there are Basler cameras plugged and attribute them an IP address.